Intellectual Property Regulations - 2024/25

 4.8 Revenue-sharing arrangements

-4.8.1 If revenue arises from the exploitation of IP through licensing, option or other similar agreements, any net benefit received by the University, after deduction of Eligible Costs, will be shared between the Originator, his or her School, and the University as stated below:
+4.8.1 If revenue arises from the exploitation of IP through licensing, option or other similar agreements, any net benefit received by the University, after deduction of Eligible Costs, will be shared between the Originator(s), their School, and the University as stated below:

-4.8.2 Eligible Costs would include all the costs incurred during the commercialisation process and would include, but not be limited to the receipted costs of any past or future commitment of internal resources specifically used for commercialisation of the IP and external costs such as:
+4.8.2 Eligible Costs would include all the costs incurred during the development and commercialisation process of IP and could include, but not be limited to the documented costs of any past or future commitment of University resources specifically used for creation and commercialisation of the IP and internal and external costs such as:

 (1) legal, technical or commercial advice;